-27. MEDICAL/DOPING
+28. MEDICAL/DOPING

-- 27.1.
+- 28.1.
 In order to protect players' health as well as to prevent players from experiencing sudden cardiac death during matches at The Competition, each PMA shall ensure and confirm to Concacaf that its players and officials undergo a pre-competition medical assessment (PCMA) prior to the start of The Competition.
 The PCMA will include a full medical assessment as well as an EKG to identify any cardiac abnormality.
-If the EKG is abnormal, and echocardiogram must be obtained and be normal before a player can be released to play.
+If the EKG is abnormal, an echocardiogram must be obtained and be normal before a player can be released to play.
 The medical assessment must be carried out between 270 days and 10 days prior to the start of each match during The Competition.
-Concacaf will provide a PCMA form to all PMA's. - 27.2.
-The duly licensed medical representative of each PMA (i.e. national team doctor) will be required to sign the PCMA declaration form certifying the accuracy of the results and confirming that the players and officials have passed the pre-competition medical assessment.
-The medical assessment form shall also include the signatures of the President and General Secretary of the PMA and shall be received by the Concacaf General Secretariat at the latest ten (10) days prior to the start of The Competition. - 27.3.
+Concacaf will provide a PCMA form to all PMAs. - 28.2.
+The duly licensed medical representative of each PMA (i.e., national team doctor) will be required to sign the PCMA declaration form certifying the accuracy of the results and confirming that the players and officials have passed the pre-competition medical assessment.
+The medical assessment form shall also include the signatures of the President and General Secretary of the PMA and shall be received by the Concacaf General Secretariat at the latest ten (10) days prior to the start of The Competition. - 28.3.
 Further to the above, each PMA is required to have a duly licensed medical professional (i.e., a doctor) as part of their official delegation.
 Such doctor must be fully integrated and familiar with all medical aspects of the delegation and must remain with the delegation throughout the entire official period of The Competition.
-The Match Officials (the Referees) will refer to such team doctor in all cases as required and necessary. - 27.4.
+The Match Officials (the Referees) will refer to such team doctor in all cases as required and necessary. - 28.4.
 Concacaf shall not be held liable for any injury sustained by any participating player or official.
-Equally, Concacaf shall not be held liable for any incident (including death) linked to any injury or health problem(s) of any participating player or official. - 27.5.
+Equally, Concacaf shall not be held liable for any incident (including death) linked to any injury or health problem(s) of any participating player or official. - 28.5.
 As stated in these Regulations, each PMA shall be responsible throughout The Competition for providing health, travel and accident insurance cover for all the members of its delegation throughout The Competition.
-In addition, and in accordance with the FIFA Regulations on the Status and Transfer of Players the PMA with which any participating player is registered shall be responsible for player's insurance coverage against illness and accident during the entire period of the player's release. - 27.6.
-Failure to comply with the aforementioned provision shall be sanctioned by the Concacaf Disciplinary Committee. - 27.7.
-Regarding non-traumatic loss of consciousness during a game, the referee will assume sudden cardiac failure until proven otherwise.
+In addition, and in accordance with the FIFA Regulations on the Status and Transfer of Players, the PMA with which any participating player is registered shall be responsible for player's insurance coverage against illness and accident during the entire period of the player's release. - 28.6.
+Failure to comply with the aforementioned provision shall be sanctioned by the Concacaf Disciplinary Committee. - 28.7.
+Regarding non-traumatic loss of consciousness or collapse during a game, the referee will assume sudden cardiac arrest until proven otherwise.
 The hand signal is the right-hand fist against the chest.
 Such signal will indicate to the team doctor and the medical emergency team (stretcher team) to immediately institute comprehensive resuscitation that includes the use of a defibrillator (AED) and CPR.
 It is the responsibility of the LOC to ensure that there is a properly functioning AED immediately at hand and that there is an ambulance with an access and egress plan.
+Additionally, the LOC should ensure an emergency action plan is in place and communicated with each team's medical staff in advance of each match.